approov/quickstart-android-java-okhttp/README.md

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.

-## ADDING APPROOV SERVICE DEPENDENCY
+## ADDING APPROOV SERVICE DEPENDENCY USING JITPACK
 The Approov integration is available via [`jitpack`](https://jitpack.io).
 This allows inclusion into the project by simply specifying a dependency in the `gradle` files for the app.

 Firstly, `jitpack` needs to be added to the end the `repositories` section in the `build.gradle` file at the top root level of the project: